-Non-interest revenue recognised in profit or loss Net fee and commissi ion income Fee and commission income Fees and transaction costs that do not form an integral part of the effective interest rate are recognised as income when the outcome of the transaction involving the rendering of services can be reliably estimated as follows: Fees for services rendered are recognised on an accrual basis when the service is rendered, e.g. banking fee and commission income, and asset management and related fees; Fees earned on the execution of a significant act, e.g. knowledge-based fee and commission income, and non-banking fee and commission income, when the significant act has been completed; and commission income on bills and promissory notes endorsed is credited to profit or loss over the life of the relevant instrument on a time apportionment basis.
+Non-interest revenue recognised in profit or loss Net fee and commission income Fee and commission income Fees and transaction costs that do not form an integral part of the effective interest rate are recognised as income when the outcome of the transaction involving the rendering of services can be reliably estimated as follows: fees for services rendered are recognised on an accrual basis when the service is rendered, e.g. banking fee and commission income, and asset management and related fees; fees earned on the execution of a significant act, e.g. knowledge-based fee and commission income, and non-banking fee and commission income, when the significant act has been completed; and commission income on bills and promissory notes endorsed is credited to profit or loss over the life of the relevant instrument on a time apportionment basis.
 Commissions earned on the sale of insurance products to customers of the bank on behalf of an insurer and the income arising from third-party insurance cell captives and profit share agreements, are recognised as fee and commission income and not as part of insurance income.
-Other non-banking fee and commission income relates to fees and commissions earned for rendering services to clients other than those related to the banking and insurance and asset management operations.
-Fee and commission expenses Fee and commission expenses are expenses that are incremental and directly attributable to the generation of fee and commission income, and are recognised as part of fee and commission income.
+Fee and insurance and asset management operations.
+Fee and commission expenses are expenses that are incremental and directly commission expenses attributable to the generation of fee and commission income, and are recognised as part of fee and commission income.
 These include transaction and service fees, which are expensed as the services are received.